nemesisdb/nemesisdb/docs/docs/home/install/docker/linux.md

 </details>

-## Start
+### Default Config
 The default config, included in the image, starts the server on `0.0.0.0:1987` so it is available from the host at `127.0.0.1:1987`.

-### Default Config
-Now we can start with:
+We start with:

 ```bash
 docker run --rm -d --network host --name test1 nemesisdb/nemesisdb:latest
 ```

 - `rm` deletes the container when you stop it.
-Remove `--rm` to keep it
+Omit `--rm` to retain the container
-- `d` runs detached to avoid blocking the terminal
+- `d` runs detached to avoid blocking the terminal.
+Replace with `-it` to attach the container's terminal.
 - `network host` tells the container to use the host's network stack, which avoids having to map ports between host and container (i.e. `-p 1987:1987`)

 Confirm the server is running and its ports are bound to the host: